deanishe/alfred-workflow/docs/tutorial_2.rst

 `password settings page <https://pinboard.in/settings/password>`_ where the API keys are kept.

-Go back to your Workflow in Alfred's Preferences and add a new **Keyword** with the following settings:
+Go back to your workflow in Alfred's Preferences and add a new **Keyword** with the following settings:

 .. image:: _static/screen26_keyword2.png